OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/open-science.md

 ![OSIUM_Logo](./assets/images/OSIUM_logo.png)

+The <a href="https://unesdoc.unesco.org/ark:/48223/pf0000379949">UNESCO Recommendation on Open Science</a> highlights its importance for equitable access to knowledge, greater transparency, and global collaboration:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I3Wkvx_ZaFo?si=mayYdTcjiGQxZWcw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+To achieve these goals, Open Science is put into practice through a range of complementary approaches that open up different parts of the research process.
+These include:

 # Open Access
 Provide open access to research data and content.
 With open data anyone can freely use, modify and share the data for any purpose.
 In this context, the term exclusively refers to scientific research data.
 The content on the web is made available under an open licence and in a structured, non-proprietary format (i.e. XML, PNG, LaTeX, CSV).
 Sharing data allows for a more efficient replication process by simplifying data exchange and preventing unnecessary data acquisition.
 Plus, open data enables laboratories to collaborate and accumulate larger data sets in a cost-saving manner for more meaningful results.
 Smaller research groups are given the means to participate in the discussion.
 As a consequence, the entire scientific process is shaped more inclusively, allowing contributors to debate on an equal footing regardless of funding.